NewGrafon/DDOS-on-Node.js-by-Bekit/README.md

 Requires: Node.js >= 8 version
 <br>
-Notes: if the errors count increases rapidly, then decrease the value in fetchesPerSecond.txt (need restart)
+Note: if the errors count increases rapidly, then decrease the value in fetchesPerSecond.txt (need restart)